atlassian/prosemirror-utils/README.md

    Iterates over parent nodes, returning DOM reference of the first node of the given `nodeType`.

-Geting descendants of a given node:
+Getting descendants of a given node:

  * **`flatten`**`(node: ProseMirrorNode, descend: ?boolean = true) → [{node: ProseMirrorNode, pos: number}]`\
    Flattens descendants of a given `node`.
 Doesn't descend into a `node` when `descend` argument is `false`.
 Defaults to `true`.